JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_dft(eeg)
 ```

-Returns FFT and DFT sample frequencies for a DFT for each the `eeg` channels.
+Returns FFT and DFT sample frequencies for a DFT for each `eeg` channels.

 **Arguments**